 How often do you have the chance to sit face-to-face with a whole bunch of jazz promoters, agents, record labels & journalists and talk about your project?

-I’ve been going for the last 10 years – along with more than 3,000 promoters, agents, journalists, musicians and record labels from around the world.
+I’ve been going for the last 10 years – along with more than 3,000 promoters, agents, jazz journalists, musicians, record labels and fans from around the world.

-As an agent and manager, I’ve seen direct results from attending this conference.
+As an agent & manager, I’ve seen direct results from attending this conference.
 I’ve literally sat with a promoter, gone through my roster and had an offer the following week.

 And whilst the results might not always be as instant as that – especially if you are an independent musician pushing a new project – I still feel it’s the most important jazz industry event of the year, anywhere in the world.